slackapi/deno-slack-api/docs/triggers/scheduled-trigger.md

 ### Schedule configuration

-The `schedule` object can take the shape of either a Single Occurrence schedule or a Recurring Schedule.
-A Single occurrence schedule is a schedule which will only activate one time, a recurring schedule sets a schedule that will repeat on the schedule.
+The `schedule` object can take the shape of either a single occurrence schedule or a recurring schedule.
+A single occurrence schedule is a schedule which will only activate one time, a recurring schedule sets a schedule that will repeat on the schedule.

 Both Single Occurrence and Recurring Schedules have common base attributes: